 <description><![CDATA[

-<guid isPermaLink="true">https://community.hellotriad.com/industry-news-5sxwwalp/post/psychiatrists-say-rfk-jr-s-take-on-ssris-is-an-oversimplification-of-IbCVVl0UHQBcpNR</guid>
+<guid isPermaLink="true">https://community.hellotriad.com/industry-news-5sxwwalp/post/how-modern-life-is-making-us-more-stressed-F0cBF4UU5n6gvMN</guid>

 <dc:creator><![CDATA[Gwen Jones]]></dc:creator>